nstogner/k8s-controller-training-march-2023/questions.md

 ## Future Followups

+- Can you filter events based on type on the Server-side?

 - If a client requests a watch and the connection is severed is there a way it can re-attach to ensure it has missed nothing?

 - What are these update errors that I commonly see (referring to version conflicts)?